carbon-language/carbon-lang/clang/docs/ShadowCallStack.rst

 ============

-ShadowCallStack is an instrumentation pass, currently only implemented for aarch64 and x86_64, that protects programs against return address overwrites (e.g. stack buffer overflows.)
+ShadowCallStack is an instrumentation pass, currently only implemented for aarch64, that protects programs against return address overwrites (e.g. stack buffer overflows.)
 It works by saving a function's return address to a separately allocated 'shadow call stack' in the function prolog in non-leaf functions and loading the return address from the shadow call stack